 On 19 February 2014, the Scottish Parliament decided that every child in Scotland should have a ‘named person’ – a state official tasked with looking after their ‘wellbeing’, defined as “happiness”.

-The Christian Institute spearheaded a lengthy legal action against the introduction of the legislation, arguing that it contravened human rights.
+The Institute spearheaded a lengthy legal action against the introduction of the legislation, arguing that it contravened human rights.

 The legislation required the named person to record and share confidential information concerning the wellbeing of children and their parents.